senecajs/senecajs.org/src/pages/plugins/index.md

 ---

 # Plugins
-___Seneca___ is nothing without plugins, plugins are how we enable you to build awesome microservices, incredibly fast.
-Some plugins are maintained in-house, others provided by the community.
-We provide an npm link and total downloads per month for any plugins we find or publish ourselves so you only need to look in one place.
+___Seneca___ is nothing without plugins.
+Seneca plugins enable you to build awesome microservices, incredibly fast.
+Some plugins are maintained in-house, while others are provided by the community.
+We provide an npm link and total downloads per month for any plugins we find or publish ourselves, so you only need to look in one place.

-## Core Plugins
+## Core plugins
-We include a couple of plugins with Seneca by default in other to ensure you can create a working microservice out of the box, don't worry, it's not many!
+Seneca includes a number of core plugins by default.
+It does this in order to ensure that you can create a working microservice out of the box.

 ### [Web](https://npmjs.org/package/seneca-web)
 [![version][web-npm-version]][web-npm-url]